theogene123/Exploratory-Data-Analysis_week01_PlottingAssignmentProject/README.md

 data     <- fulldata[fulldata$Date >= "01/02/2007" & fulldata$Date <= "02/02/2007", ]
 ```

-You can subset the data right from the command line
+a better way to subset a large data file if you can is to filter the data right from the command line.

 ```shell
 $ head -n1 household_power_consumption.txt  > subset_household_power_consumption.txt